quantify-os/quantify-core/docs/usage.rst

         wave_gettable = DualWave()
         Gettable(wave_gettable)

-Depending on which Control Mode the MeasurementControl is running in, the interfaces for Settables (their input) and Gettables (their output) are slightly different.
+Depending on which Control Mode the :class:`~quantify.measurement.MeasurementControl` is running in, the interfaces for Settables (their input interface) and Gettables (their output interface) are slightly different.
 Bellow we list possible scenarios and give examples.

 **Iterative:**

 .. admonition:: Single-float-valued settable(s) and gettable(s)
-    :class: tip
+    :class: tip, dropdown

     - Each settable accepts a single float value.
     - Gettables return a single float value.